gserej/anonymization-tool/README.md

 Running the project locally
 ====================
+You need to have Redis running locally.

 To run this application run the command: `mvn clean install spring-boot:run`

-Please use the master branch for testing purposes as an application on development branch may not work correctly.

 Then go to the http://localhost:8080/ page.